 Early: Damn don't time fly when you're drunk as hell!

 Artistic License: Aside from them being squids on land, in one episode Early and Granny drown in the lake.
-They're squids so they should be able to breathe underwater.
+They're squids so they should be able to breathe underwater or at the least swim.

 Art Shift: An extreme one in "Drone to the Bone" during the drone battling montage